vibe-d/vibe.d/README.md

  - Just install DMD using the installer on <https://dlang.org/download.html>
  - And get the latest [DUB release](https://code.dlang.org/download)

-### Note for building on Win64

-You can switch to the "win32" event driver by inserting `"subConfigurations": {"vibe-d": "win32"}` into the dub.json file of your project.

 Additional setup on Mac using brew
 ----------------------------------